dustspeak/dustspeak/README.md

-Dust Speak is a project by Steve Rice in collaboration with the residents of the independent micronation of Eutropia.
+Dust Speak is a project by Steve Rice in collaboration with the current and former residents of the independent micronation of Eutropia.